bgreenlee/humanize/README.md

 ## Background

-Being a data engineer, I encounter a lot of big numbers in the course of my work.
+As a data engineer, I encounter a lot of big numbers in the course of my work.
 I got tired of squinting and counting digits to tell if something was in the billions or trillions, so I wrote this to replace the numbers inline.